-Patriots influence across NFL creates challenge for team in free agency
+Patriots' influence across NFL creates challenge for team in free agency

 Consider:

-The Patriots would have liked to re-sign defensive end Trey Flowers, but the Lions -- with head coach Matt Patricia running a New England-based defense and seeing Flowers' value in the scheme -- upped the bidding to $18 million per season.
+The Patriots had hoped to re-sign defensive end Trey Flowers, but the Lions -- with head coach Matt Patricia running a New England-based defense and seeing Flowers' value in the scheme -- upped the bidding to $18 million per season.
 That was beyond the level New England was willing to go.

 Slot receiver Adam Humphries was a top target for New England, which found itself competing against the Titans, led by head coach Mike Vrabel and general manager Jon Robinson.
 Vrabel, of course, knows the value of a slot receiver from his time as a player in New England (Troy Brown, then Wes Welker), while Robinson came up through the Patriots' scouting ranks and elevated to director of college scouting.